dotnet/runtimelab/src/docs/runtime-metadata.md

 Generally speaking, it's probably best for us to use the accessors and if we choose, to cache those values as static fields in bound types.

 The signature of a type metadata accessor is a request followed by n TypeMetadata objects (one for each generic type).
-Those are then followed by protocol witness tables (one for each protocol conformace).
+Those are then followed by protocol witness tables (one for each protocol conformance).
 The witness tables are ordered first by the generic type they correspond to, second by lexicographical order.

 ```csharp
 public static TypeMetadata Accessor(TypeMetadataRequest request, [ TypeMetadata specialization0, TypeMetadata specialization1, ..., SwiftHandle pwt0, SwiftHandle pwt1, ...])